Types of Financial Aid

 This is a federally subsidized loan program awarded to nursing students demonstrating financial need.
 Repayment of principal and interest (fixed at 5%) begins nine months after you cease to be enrolled at least half-time.
 The minimum monthly installment is $40.00, and the loan must be paid within ten years.

 Private Educational Loans are loans not guaranteed by the Federal government.
-The borrower (either student or parent) may borrow such a loan through various participants such as banks, credit unions, or savings and loan associations.
+The borrower (either student or parent) may borrow a private educational loan through various banks, credit unions, or savings and loan associations.
 There are many different types of private educational loans for different types of borrowers.

 These loans are not need based; rather, they are based on creditworthiness.
 Most students will need a creditworthy co-signer such as a parent or other relative in order to obtain a private educational loan.
 Terms and conditions applicable to these loans vary greatly.
 Factors such as interest rate, APR, length or repayment, loan minimum and maximum, and fees should be carefully considered when researching and choosing a private educational loan.